Your primary role as a content creator is to write content that sells, attracts traffic as well as achieve all the outcomes set out for your business.

 When I started out content marketing, I didn’t have a clear idea about who’s my target audience.

-Unfortunately for me, this approach hardly yielded any result.
+Unfortunately for me, this approach hardly delivered any result.
 It didn’t drive in traffic or bring in any buyer until I later went out of business.

-Then you need to remind yourself that content marketing is not a hit and run strategy.
+So, first of all, I want you to realize that content marketing is not a hit and run marketing strategy.

-Based on the foregoing, to create content that sells and converts, identify your target audience or differently put…
+Based on the foregoing, to create content that sells and converts your readers to buyers, you have to identify your target audience or differently put…

 Find out the people who’ll be interested in reading your content and buying from you.

-It might sound very very insignificant but, your Title is the most significant part of your content that cannot be ignored.
+It might sound very insignificant but, the title of your post is one of the most significant part of your content that cannot be ignored.

-Your title is the first thing a potential reader sees when they make a Google search.
+Because, your post title and description is the first thing a potential reader sees on Google Search Results Page, after they make a Google search.

-It determines whether they will click on to read the content or not.
+So naturally, your post title can decide whether a reader will click through to read your content or not.